tototoshi/sbt-musical/README.md

 First, open iTunes.

 Prefix arbitrary commands with ♪.
-This play music while executing the command.
+This will play music while executing the command.

 ```
 > ♪ compile